codenm007/truexam-intern-test/README.md

  - **NodeJS :**
  - Very lightweight server.

     - Can run on Single thread processor , so no need of expensive hosting.
-         - non-blocking I/O (can process a huge no of simultaneous concurrent request )
+    - Non-blocking I/O (can process a huge no of simultaneous concurrent request )

  - **ExpressJS**
    - Good support of MRC (Model Router Controller ) pattern so that readability of code should not be an issue during scaling.

     - Good support of middlewares and template engines like ejs or pugjs.
     - Unopinionated, minimalist web framework.

 - **PostgreSQL (Due to the data in the site looks structured)**
      - Good integration with GraphQL engines (If needed in future).
       - Support of JSONB.
        - Handles concurreny better.
        - Highly extensible as it can support numerous data types including geometric/GIS, network address types, JSONB, native UUID, timezone-aware timestamps

 - **S3 storage.**
      - Scale to Tb's if needed so storage would'nt be an issue during scaling.
      - HIghly available and cost effective.
      - CDN integration is also easy accross different providers.